ToDMA: Large Model-Driven Massive Token Communications for Semantic Multiple Access: Simulation Results

 \subsubsection{Wireless Parameters}

 We consider $K_{\rm T} = 400$ devices, out of which $K$ active devices are randomly chosen, with $K$ taking values from $\{20, 40, 60, 80\}$.
-The number of receive antennas at the BS is $M = 256$.
-Unless otherwise specified, these values are used as default settings.
+The number of receive antennas at the BS is $M = 256$. {For the activity-level estimator in (\ref{Eq:Khat}), we stack $N_s=16$ received token positions.} Unless otherwise specified, these values are used as default settings.
 The channel vectors ${\bf h}_k$, $\forall k \in [K]$, are generated according to the Rayleigh distribution.
 The elements of the communication codebook ${\bf U} \in \mathbb{C}^{L \times Q}$ are sampled from an i.i.d. complex Gaussian distribution, where $Q$ is the dimension of the token codebook.